MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/ui-writing.md

 | "We encountered an error while processing your request." | "An error occurred while processing your request." |
 | "We saved the changes." | "The changes have been saved." |

-People find failures frustrating regardless of who's at fault.
-Never imply blame or accuse the reader.

 For best practices and standards, lean heavily into active voice.
-For general guidelines (especially when recommending things to avoid), use passive voice.
+For general guidelines (especially when recommending things to avoid or error messages), use passive voice.

-#### Correct pronoun usage
+### Correct pronoun usage

 Write as if speaking directly to the reader.
 Second person often uses the pronoun you.
 It supports a friendly, human tone and helps avoid passive voice by focusing on the reader.
 You should omit pronouns and accompanying auxiliary verbs, and start your sentence with a verb.
 Make a connection with the reader by using 'you' or 'your'.